Battle of Smoliani: Background

 Upon learning of Victor's defeat at the Battle of Czasniki, Napoleon – who was already distressed about the situation in the north due to the earlier French defeat at Polotsk – ordered Victor to assume the offensive at once and drive Wittgenstein back.

-At the time of the Smoliani encounter, Napoleon was planning to lead his rapidly disintegrating Grande Armée to a safe haven in the west such as Minsk.
-In order to execute this plan, the Grande Armée's planned route of retreat had to be secured.
-Wittgenstein's position at Czasniki was 31 mi north of Borisov, a town Napoleon needed to cross the Berezina in order for the main French army to reach Minsk.
+At the time of the Smoliani encounter, Napoleon was planning to lead his rapidly disintegrating Grande Armée to a safe haven in the west, such as Minsk.
+To execute this plan, the Grande Armée's planned route of retreat had to be secured.
+Wittgenstein's position at Czasniki was 31 mi north of Borisov, a town Napoleon needed to cross the Berezina for the main French army to reach Minsk.

 Victor, per Napoleon's orders, was to coordinate the actions of his IX corps with the VI corps and the II corps commanded by Marshal Oudinot.
 The initial French plan – ordered by Napoleon and endorsed by Victor, was not to attack Wittgenstein frontally, but for one corps to attack the Russians in the flank while the other conducted a frontal assault.
-This plan however was scuttled per the insistence of Oudinot, who thought it more advantageous to attack Wittgenstein head on.
+This plan, however, was scuttled per the insistence of Oudinot, who thought it more advantageous to attack Wittgenstein head-on.

-The contrasting moods In Russian and French headquarters
+The contrasting moods in the Russian and French headquarters

-Going into the action at Smoliani, the French commanders exhibited the hallmarks of leaders setting themselves up for failure: bad planning, indecision and pessimism due to earlier reversals.
+Going into the action at Smoliani, the French commanders exhibited the hallmarks of leaders setting themselves up for failure: bad planning, indecision, and pessimism due to earlier reversals.

 Historians have criticized Oudinot and Victor for not attempting a flanking maneuver against Wittgenstein.
-Victor especially has been criticized for indecision in his planning and execution of the Smoliani attack.
+Victor has been criticized especially for indecision in his planning and execution of the Smoliani attack.
 Previously, at Czasniki, Victor had proven himself over-inclined to retreat in the face of just minor reversals.

 The mood among the Russian leaders on the eve of the battle stood in stark contrast to that of the French.

 In Wittgenstein's headquarters at this time, there existed a "sense of self-confidence and proud accomplishment", which had coalesced as a result of their repeated victories over the French in earlier battles.
 One notable work on 1812 describes the aura among Wittgenstein and his staff at this juncture as a sense of being "morally equal and often superior to the enemy."
 It is no wonder, perhaps, that Victor was hesitant in executing the task assigned to him by Napoleon.

 Severe attrition among French forces

 The French cause at Smoliani was also undermined by mounting attrition within their ranks.

 In the two weeks following the action at Czasniki, Victor's force had suffered greatly from exposure to frost and disease.
 By November 10, only 25,000 troops remained under Victor's command, a development that increased Wittgenstein's margin of superiority over the French in this sector.
-As a result of being better supplied, better quartered and more intelligently protected from the elements than their French foes, Wittgenstein's troops suffered less attrition from privation and the weather.
+As a result of being better supplied, better quartered, and more intelligently protected from the elements than their French foes, Wittgenstein's troops suffered less attrition from privation and the weather.